Reviews, Best Prices, Comparisons, Expert Buying Guides

 Modular Design

-The Linksys Velop’s modular design simplifies manufacturing and allows for easier repairs.
-Components such as the Wi-Fi chipsets, antennas, and PSU are designed to be easily replaceable, which can extend the device’s lifespan and reduce electronic waste.
+The Linksys Velop’s modular setup simplifies the process of manufacturing and makes it easier to fix.
+The Wi-Fi chipsets, antennas, and PSU are among the parts that are designed to be easily replaceable, which can result in the device’s longevity and less electronic waste.

 Thermal Management

-The engineering choices made for thermal management are crucial for the device’s reliability and performance.
-By using heat sinks and ensuring proper airflow, Linksys has designed the Velop to handle the heat generated during intensive use, which is essential for maintaining performance and longevity.
+The engineering decisions made for thermal management are important for the device’s reliability as well as performance.
+Linksys has used heat sinks and good airflow to make the Velop able to cope with the heat produced during heavy use, which is very important for performance and life of the product.

 Component Quality